eric-prog/ALR/README.md

 pip3 install opencv-python
 ```

-3. Input the following in a Python file and run:
+3. Input the following in a Python file and run on [Geany](https://raspberrytips.com/use-geany-on-raspberry-pi/):

 ```
 import os